The College Library and Reading Collection

 Requests for Purchase

 The Library welcomes suggestions for book purchases.
 There is a small annual budget for the purchase of books.
-Requests for items which are likely to be of use to a number of students, especially over the long-term, may be made directly to the Library at firstname.lastname@example.org or to the Fellow Librarian, Dr Jonathan Healey at email@example.com Please bear in mind that some books take several weeks to arrive even if they are ordered immediately.
+Requests for items which are likely to be of use to a number of students, especially over the long-term, may be made directly to the Library at firstname.lastname@example.org or to the Fellow Librarian, Dr Jonathan Healey, at email@example.com Please bear in mind that some books take several weeks to arrive even if they are ordered immediately.
 Please read the Acquisitions Policy.

 Students with disabilities

 The ground floor of the Library is wheelchair accessible, though it is advisable to let Reception know in advance of a visit.
 There is a ramp at the front door (not usually in use and is locked) and there is a lift from the Reception area.
 Assistance with fetching books from upstairs or from higher shelves may be requested from Reception during opening hours.

 The Library has a Summary Statement of Provision for Students with Disabilities, which is updated annually, a copy of which can be downloaded here.

 Health and safety